Meet Christine

 BWS_4332+%282%29.jpg

-Now in her sixth term in office, Christine’s priorities stem from her core progressive values and include working for affordable housing, immigrant justice, disability rights, early childhood education, affordable health care, women’s rights, addressing climate change and improving access to public transportation.
+Now in her sixth term in the House, Christine’s priorities stem from her core progressive values and include working for affordable housing, immigrant justice, disability rights, early childhood education, affordable health care, reproductive rights, addressing climate change and improving public transportation.

 Christine brings her health care policy and public health expertise to Beacon Hill.
 Before being elected State Representative, Christine spent eight years as a health policy expert for national health care advocacy organization Community Catalyst, where she worked with advocates and policymakers to ensure that everyone has access to quality, affordable health care.
 Christine led a number of health care campaigns on issues ranging from organizing groups around the country to enact the Affordable Care Act, starting grassroots outreach programs to enroll people in health coverage, and ensuring health insurance coverage for transgender individuals.